Hermit: Diocesan hermits

 The earliest form of Christian eremitic or anchoritic living preceded that of being a member of a religious institute, since monastic communities and religious institutes are later developments of the monastic life.
 Bearing in mind that the meaning of the eremitic vocation is the Desert Theology of the Old Testament, it may be said that the desert of the urban hermit is that of their heart, purged through kenosis to be the dwelling place of God alone.

 So as to provide for men and women who feel a vocation to the eremitic or anchoritic life without being or becoming a member of an institute of consecrated life, but desire its recognition by the Roman Catholic Church as a form of consecrated life nonetheless, the 1983 Code of Canon Law legislates in the Section on Consecrated Life (canon 603) as follows:

 Canon 603 §2 lays down the requirements for diocesan hermits.

 The Catechism of the Catholic Church of 11 October 1992 (§§918–921), comments on the eremitic life as follows:

 Catholic Church norms for the consecrated eremitic and anchoritic life do not include corporal works of mercy.
 Nevertheless, every hermit, like every Christian, is bound by the law of charity and therefore ought to respond generously, as his or her own circumstances permit, when faced with a specific need for corporal works of mercy.
 Hermits are also bound by the law of work.
 If they are not financially independent, they may engage in cottage industries or be employed part-time in jobs that respect the call for them to live in solitude and silence with extremely limited or no contact with other persons.
 Such outside jobs may not keep them from observing their obligations of the eremitic vocation of stricter separation from the world and the silence of solitude in accordance with canon 603, under which they have made their vow.
 Although canon 603 makes no provision for associations of hermits, these do exist (for example the Hermits of Bethlehem in Chester, NJ, and the Hermits of Saint Bruno in the United States; see also lavra, skete).

+Lutheranism

+The Lutheran Churches have had a tradition of hermits.
+In the United States, the Lutheran hermit Arthur Carl Kreinheder, was lauded for his efforts for ecumenism.